juev/awesome-stars/README.md

 ## Others

+- [mullvad/encrypted-dns-profiles](https://github.com/mullvad/encrypted-dns-profiles) – macOS and iOS profiles to configure our DNS over TLS and DNS over HTTPS service.
+Can be applied with human interaction, or via MDM.
 - [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) – Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for 📖
 - [okhosting/awesome-storage](https://github.com/okhosting/awesome-storage) – A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
 - [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay) – Unlock your displays on your Mac!
 Smooth scaling, HiDPI unlock, XDR/HDR extra brightness upscale, DDC, brightness and dimming, dummy displays, PIP and lots more!